• Skip to primary navigation

 Sugar starting to melt in a saucepan.

-STEP 1: First, add the granulated sugar to a clean, dry pot.
+Step 1: Add granulated sugar to a clean, dry pot.
 Cook over medium heat on the stove, stirring slowly with a wooden spoon or rubber spatula.
 Try to keep the sugar from hitting the sides of the pan.

 Sugar melting down clumping together in a saucepan.